Today’s blog post is inspired by Done with Church, but Not with God | Holy Soup.

 Notice the language “go to church”, which betrays the idea that the Body of Christ followers themselves ARE the church, a building made without hands.
 Also notice the condescending remark that dones are just people who sit in their underwear having theological arguments on the internet.
-Do I jump in here and go on about what I’m doing in Peru and how we’ve been seeing our neighbours get saved?
+Do I jump in here and go on about what I’m doing in Peru and how we’ve been seeing our neighbors get saved?

-For WAY more on that, I encourage you to check out a podcast from several months ago, The Holy Spirit Flows Through Intimacy and Community [S[Stream it right now in a new window.
-Download mp3]here I attempt to document a few key moments in the book of Acts where monumental things happened to and through Christ followers when they were NOT meeting the temple of their day, but often times in people’s homes.
+For WAY more on that, I encourage you to check out a podcast from several months ago, The Holy Spirit Flows Through Intimacy and Community [Stream it right now in a new window.
+Download mp3] where I attempt to document a few key moments in the book of Acts where monumental things happened to and through Christ followers when they were NOT meeting the temple of their day, but often times in people’s homes.
 I mean come on, did you really think the Holy Ghost came down in the upper room of the temple?

 The latter commenter continues,

 The fruits of the spirit aren’t chastity, sobriety, piety, modesty, thrift, quietness, and suffering.

 You can do all of those internally, and never ever impact another person’s life.